polterguy/sephia-five/README.md

 ### Using Sephia with your GMail address

 Sephia Five's default configuration, points to GMail's POP3 servers and SMTP servers.
-This means that as you start up Sephia Five, and go through the setup process - The only thing you'll have to do, to test it, is to supply your GMail username and password, and Sephia Five will immediately start using your GMail address.
+This means that as you start up Sephia Five, and go through the setup process - The only thing you'll have to do to test it, is to supply your GMail username and password, and Sephia Five will immediately start using your GMail address.

 You might have to make sure you enable POP3 access for your GMail account, but Sephia Five's setup process will guide you through these steps.